a book about Harrisburg...

 Dr. Rutherford had a thriving medical practice in Harrisburg and was well known by most citizens.
 Equally well known in town was his unpopular public stance in opposition to slavery, so it is surprising that he would tempt fate and his political enemies by illegally sheltering and giving aid to escaped slaves.
 Yet he did.
 This activity required stealth and planning, particularly as his neighbors were located just a few yards away and he shared an interior courtyard with the townhouse immediately to his north.

-Kelker, like several other Harrisburg abolitionists, was a hardware merchant, although he was easily the most successful of the lot in his trade, having established a substantial and highly visible store on Market Square.
-Several of his sons succeeded him in the family business, and one, Rudolph F. Kelker, moved into his father’s Front Street townhouse after Frederick’s death in 1857.
+Kelker, like several other Harrisburg abolitionists, was a hardware merchant, brought up in the hardware business established by his father, Frederick Kelker.
+The senior Kelker was easily the most successful of the lot in his trade, having established a substantial and highly visible store, first in his home on Front Street, and later moving it to a prominent location on Market Square.
+Several of the senior Kelker's sons succeeded him in the family business and it was Rudolph F. Kelker who acquired the family home on Front Street after Frederick s death in 1857.

 However, he did not command the respect from white Harrisburg residents that his white counterpart, Dr. Rutherford enjoyed, despite being older by fourteen years.
 Rutherford's medical degree was awarded to him from Jefferson Medical College, in Philadelphia, while Jones' title was bestowed upon him by himself and his neighbors for his success at treating their arthritis and soothing their colicky babies.
 Although he collected fees for his treatments, Jones lacked the fancy diploma that would allow him to put professional letters after his name, and as a result, he took on a variety of other jobs to support his large family, one of which was the collection of rags from rag pickers for resale to paper makers.
 Jones turned this lowly social station to his benefit, however, using the cover of unobtrusive rag merchant on his rounds, while he carried out Underground Railroad missions.

-Although white Underground Railroad activists seldom used their own homes to hide fugitives—the Front Street mansions of Dr. Rutherford and Frederick Kelker being notable exceptions—free African Americans commonly welcomed freedom seekers into their homes, despite the dangers.
+Although white Underground Railroad activists seldom used their own homes to hide fugitives, the Front Street mansions of Dr. Rutherford and Rudolph F. Kelker being notable exceptions, free African Americans commonly welcomed freedom seekers into their homes despite the dangers.
 The homes of African American residents, however, were not safe from a surprise search, if slave catchers suspected that their prey was hidden within.
 Slave catchers would smash through the front door of an African American household with impunity, if they had sufficient numbers in their party to fight off a possible challenge from the inhabitants.
 If they felt they could not raid the house on their own, they solicited back up from the local sheriff and deputies, who often eagerly obliged them.

 William M. Jones was also in the middle of the unsuccessful activities to free the Daniel Franklin family from being dragged from their home in Columbia back to slavery in Baltimore.
 Brought before Federal Slave Commissioner Richard McAllister, in Harrisburg, in the early morning hours of 14 April 1851, the Franklin family was hastily represented by anti-slavery attorneys McKinney and Rawn, who were probably aroused to the hearing by Dr. Jones.
 Jones was also the leader of the protests staged by Harrisburg African Americans against the outrage, but his efforts were foiled by McAllister, who concluded the early morning hearing and sent the family south in under thirty minutes, long before an effective resistance could be mounted.116